bobgru/pattern-matching/harmonics/monad/README.md

 Refer to README in root of repository for explanation of the project concept.

 This was the first attempt, using `State` monads to track peaks and valleys and to record the work-in-progress of matching patterns.
+The key point is that patterns are matched in a stream, as each new price bar arrives from the data feed.
+I thought that would resemble the deployed scenario, assuming that price bars could arrive too fast for me to keep up otherwise.
+That was probably a bad assumption because my partner didn't watch real-time feeds but rather the summaries at 1-minute, 5-minute, or 15-minute intervals.

 Build and run unit tests with:
 * `cabal configure --enable-tests`